 - Establish boundaries.
 If you’re already working at full capacity or have a full schedule, say “no” to additional time requests.

 - Reduce decision fatigue.
 Stop wasting time on less crucial decisions so that you can reserve your energy for more important objectives.
 For instance, every Sunday, plan out your meals and attire for the week so that you don’t have to make these choices throughout the week.

 - Attend to your own well-being.
 At the minimum, this includes attending to your self-care and using your downtime more wisely.
 For example, unplugging for the weekend and doing something that you enjoy, like camping, visiting a spa, or attending a concert.

 Numerous studies show that clutter is stressful and distracting.
 It can also slow you down and prevent you from efficiently processing new information.
 So, go ahead and get rid of that clutter for once and all.

 You should also organize your workspace, simplify your goals, and reconsider your routine.
-Take these goals one at a time and attack those lists.

 Maintain your energy levels.

 “Well maintained machines don’t get tired or have off-days,” writes James Mallinson in Productive!
 Magazine.
 And, “though we as humans cannot maintain 100% energy levels all the time, there are measures we can take to stay as alert and energized as possible and not try to work at a high pace when our energy levels are low (you wouldn’t try and drive a car on an almost empty fuel tank would you?).”